NikolayOskolkov/Physalia_EnvMetagenomics_2025/exercises.md

 You should expect to get some hits, but—as mentioned above—these are not definitive results!

 ### Annotating with eggnog-mapper

+_This step will take too long to run, so we will include it here, but you can run it at your leisure later._

 Finally, we can annotate the proteins with eggNOG.
 This will give us a broad-scale annotation of the proteins, which can be used to infer the functions of the genes.